mpapenbr/iracelog/README.md

 # iracelog

-Webfrontend for iRacing race log data
+Webfrontend for iRacing race log data.
+See [iracelog-documentation](https://github.com/mpapenbr/iracelog-documentation) for an overview of further components.

 A demo installation is available at https://iracelog.iracing-tools.de